Dr. Sneha J

 Antral follicle count

-Shows the number of resting follicles in the ovaries, offering insight into ovarian activity and response potential.
+Measures the number of resting follicles in the ovaries using ultrasound.

 Menstrual cycle pattern